 Broadly speaking, as an international student in Canada you can expect annual tuition fees in the region of:

 Clearly, these are broad estimates.
-For a more detailed overview of tuition fees in Canada, read our article on the subject.
+For a more detailed overview, read our full article on tuition fees in Canada.

 Difference in cost between regions